 What is a suggested tour?Our suggested tours are hand-picked tours that receive consistent good reviews, give back to the community, and work hard to minimize their impact on the environment.
 Read more about these tours on our website.Helicopter Tours

-Taking a helicopter ride over Waimea Canyon is one of the most epic (and breathtaking) ways to experience Waimea Canyon – the ultimate vantage point, if you will, that allows you to see it from above in all its glory.
+A helicopter ride over Waimea Canyon gives you the one angle the road cannot: the full length of the canyon and the Nāpali cliffs behind it in a single view.
 Many helicopter companies offer tours that include a flyover of Waimea Canyon (see a full list here).
-We suggest this one for its good value.
+We suggest this one for its value.

 Biking Tours